tonyjoblin/photos/README.md

 ## TODO

+Testing photos controller create action
+Handle uploading more than one photo
+Page to display detail of individual photo
 Display list of photos on photo#index page
 Backend validation on create photo action by mime type, and photo size, and number of photos uploaded.
 Deleting photo